-Mr. Goldhar's employment agreement provides that he will be entitled to receive a specified cash payment in the case of termination without cause or upon his resignation following the occurrence of an Adverse Event if such Adverse Event occurs within 6 months following a change of control of SmartCentres.
+Mr. Goldhar's employment agreement provides that he will be entitled to receive a specified cash payment in the case of termination without cause or upon his resignation following the occurrence of an "Adverse Event" if such Adverse Event occurs within 6 months following a change of control of SmartCentres.

-Upon termination without cause prior to the end of the term of his employment, Mr. Goldhar is entitled, subject to execution of a release, to a severance payment that will be an amount equal to the lesser of (A) 100% of his then current annual salary and bonus based on 100% target payout, and (B) an amount equal to 100% of the salary and bonus based on 100% target payout which would be payable to Mr. Goldhar for the remainder of the term of his employment, in each case plus continuing group health and welfare benefits for twelve months following termination (the "Separation Package").
+Upon termination without cause prior to the end of the term of his employment, Mr. Goldhar is entitled to a severance payment that will be an amount equal to the lesser of (A) 100% of his then current annual salary and bonus based on 100% target payout, and (B) an amount equal to 100% of the salary and bonus based on 100% target payout which would be payable to Mr. Goldhar for the remainder of the term of his employment, in each case plus continuing group health and welfare benefits for twelve months following termination (the "Goldhar Separation Package").

-If Mr. Goldhar resigns following an Adverse Event which occurred within 6 months following a change of control of SmartCentres, Mr. Goldhar is entitled to receive the Separation Package.
+If Mr. Goldhar resigns following an Adverse Event which occurred within 6 months following a change of control of SmartCentres, Mr. Goldhar is entitled to receive the Goldhar Separation Package.